alevyinroc/Presentations/Developers - Let's be Friends/outline.md

        * stored procedures will let us tune queries without having to update the application.
 Abstraction is helpful!
      * Direct queries vs. stored procs vs. prepared statements
      * Demo: impact on plan cache for each
- * Talk to me about how many databases you're going to need
-   * Multi-tenant - one DB per tenant vs. all tenants in one DB
-     * One DB Per Tenant
-       * Convenient from a separation perspective
-       * OK for a few tenants
-       * But What about 100, 1000 or 5000?
-       * Schema changes, indexes, stored procs, plan guides, etc. have to be pushed to all databases at once
-       * Replication becomes a major headache
-       * Overhead becomes magnified
-          * Backups, CheckDB, Query Store
-          * Plan cache churn
-          * Checkout line example
-   * One DB
-     * Trickier security
-     * "Client key" fields
-     * Schema changes may still take a while
-      * But only have to be done once
-    * Can take better advantage of compression
- * Don't wait for me to come looking for you when your query hammers the database
  * Stored proc - include debug and verify modes
  * Come to me with your queries and let's work through them together
 ## Inefficiencies